sebastianborup/Sebastian-Borup/README.md

 ### Glad to see you here!
 I'm Sebastian, an experienced Data Scientist offering custom scripts for all OS in Java, Python, Delphi & C++, as well as Telegram bot dev with payment processing & API integration.
-My strong background in C#/VB.NET programming combined with a PhD equips me to provide top-notch solutions including post-project support.
+My strong background in C#/VB.NET programming combined equips me to provide top-notch solutions including post-project support.

 <br/>